Growth in Greenhouse Gas Emissions from Commercial Aviation

 Building on its $2 million investment for an ongoing feasibility study with Northwest Advanced Bio-Fuels (NWABF), Delta enters into one of the largest airline offtake agreements of its kind to purchase sustainable aviation fuel from NWABF.

 The facility will be in Washington state to supply sustainable aviation fuel for Delta operations in Seattle, Portland, San Francisco and Los Angeles by mid-2020.

 Delta Commits $1B To Become First Carbon Neutral Airline

 Delta Air Lines sets a vision for meaningfully reducing emissions and advancing sustainability.

-Starting March 1, 2020, Delta Air Lines commits $1 billion over the next 10 years on its journey to mitigate all emissions from its global business going forward.
+Starting March 1, 2020, Delta Air Lines commits $1 billion over the next 10 years on its journey to mitigate all emissions from its global business from now on.
 Delta will invest in driving innovation, advancing clean air travel technologies, accelerating the reduction of carbon emissions and waste, and establishing new projects to mitigate the balance of emissions.

-As part of its commitment, Delta’s partners with industry innovators to advance the development and production of sustainable aviation fuels, including its recent partnerships and offtake agreements with NWABF and Gevo.
+As part of its commitment, Delta partners with industry innovators to advance sustainable aviation fuels’ development and aviation biofuel production, including its recent partnerships and offtake agreements with NWABF and Gevo.